 Plus, you could hire your own staff, outsourcing some work and functioning like a virtual assistant agency.
 You could give all the work to your staff in fact, and just manage the entire operation.

 If you had 10 clients at $10,000/month, outsource the work to other VA’s, splitting the income 50/50.
 You’d be making $5,000/month just for management of the whole project.
 This frees up space to take on even more clients.

 Virtual assistance is a good fit for a lot of people who need online work so they can stay home with their kids, watching over young children, or homeschooling.
 It’s also good for people who may be traveling, going to school or have other needs, where an online job would be the best fit for them.

-If this sounds like a job you’d like to pursue, see if you’ve got what it takes and look into 30 Days or Less to Virtual Assistant Success.
+If this sounds like a job you’d like to pursue, see if you’ve got what it takes and look into Fully Booked VA.

 6. Pinterest Virtual Assistant

 Did you know you can be a VA just for Pinterest?

 Pinterest is a powerful visual search engine.
 It’s responsible for driving loads of traffic to websites.
 Businesses are looking for professionals to manage it for them.

 That’s where you, as a Pinterest VA would come into play.

 You’ll do things like pin content, design Pinterest graphics, follow relevant users, and more.
 You’ll keep your client’s Pinterest account thriving so they can continue to get traffic to their business.